romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What is a best practice for maintaining self-hosted runners in GitHub Actions?
+Q: What is a best practice for maintaining self-hosted runners in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **Regularly update the runners' software and monitor their performance and logs**